fbpx

 Christy Dawn:

-Boho style.
-Regenerative.
-Ethical and timeless dresses.
-Handmade in Los Angeles, Christy Dawn uses deadstock fabrics (the residual fabrics leftover from major fashion houses), regenerative and organic cotton, and regenerative silk throughout their entire collection.
+Christy Dawn, based in Los Angeles, crafts boho-chic, timeless bridal gowns using ethically sourced materials like deadstock fabrics (the residual fabrics leftover from major fashion houses), regenerative and organic cotton, and silk.
 This means there may only be one or two pieces available for each item created, depending on how much fabric the team has on hand at the time.
 All her seamstresses are not only paid a competitive wage but receive health benefits.
 You can check out her beautiful bridal gowns here.

 Doing Good: